areyesjr/areyesjr.github.io/_posts/2019-11-16-my-free-blog.md

 title: 'How I created a free blog.'
 date: 2019-11-16 00:00:00
 featured_image: '/images/2019-11-16/blog-screen.png'
-excerpt: Exanding on my personal brand brought the need for me to create a blog.
+excerpt: Expanding on my personal brand brought the need for me to create a blog.
 I wanted to share updates to my followers.
 I required a solution that did not have a monthly cost associated with it.
 I did not want to be hosted on a free tier solution that provided a subdomain like areyesjr.somecompany.com.
 I wanted areyesjr.com and I wanted it to look premium.
 ---

 ![](/images/2019-11-16/vscode.png)